h. Provisions, contingent liabilities and contingent assets

 The assessment of useful lives of property, plant and equipment requires judgment.
 Depreciation is charged to the Statement of profit and loss based on these useful lives.
 This assessment requires estimation of the period over which the Company will benefit from these assets.

-Management reviews its estimate of the useful lives of depreciable/amortizable assets at each reporting date, based on the expected utility of the assets.
-Uncertainties in these estimates relate to technical and economic obsolescence that may change the utility of plant and equipment.
+Management review's its estimate of the useful lives of depreciable/amortisable assets at each reporting date, based on the expected utility of the assets.
+Uncertainties in these estimates relate to technical and economic obsolescence that may change the utility of plant and equipments.

 (ii) Recoverability of advances/receivables